aiven/devportal/docs/products/influxdb/reference/available-influxdb-commands.rst

 InfluxDB® retention policy and continuous query management
 ---------------------------------------------------------

-The default InfluxDB service user "**avnadmin**" in our services is not a full "admin" account (as per InfluxDB terminology), but it has the capability to manipulate retention policies and continuous queries.
+The default InfluxDB service user ``avnadmin`` in our services is not a full "admin" account (as per InfluxDB terminology), but it has the capability to manipulate retention policies and continuous queries.

 Databases still need to be created via the Aiven web console or via the `REST API <https://api.aiven.io/doc/>`_.
 Also some cluster manipulation commands have been disabled as they could interfere with us being able to provide the best service level possible.